SXH7/sxh7/README.md

 # About Me 🧑:
-## Hello!
+### Hello!
 I am Shashwat Singh, you might also know me as "SX".
-I'm a 17 year old programmer from India.
+I'm a 17 year Indian programmer.